Notes from RSPB Geltsdale

 04.00: Porridge (to avoid my stomach being regularly featured on the album).

-04.30 - 10:00: Traversing the hills with my microphone and occasionally falling in bogs.
+04.30 - 10:00: Traversing the hills with my sound recording equipment and occasionally falling into bogs.

-10ish: A second proper breakfast upon return to base (by ‘proper’ I just mean ‘more’).
+10ish: A second breakfast upon return to base.

 12ish: Cataloguing recordings.